The Lattice of integer partitions and its infinite extension: The infinite binary tree

 \fig{arbre_chaine}{Representation of $T_B(\infty)$ as a chain}

 Moreover, we can prove a stronger property of each subtree in this chain:

-\begin{theo} The $X_k$ subtree of \tb\ with root $(1,\dots,1)$ contains exactly the partitions of length $k$. \end{theo} \proof Because of their recursive structure as shown in Proposition~\ref{prop_rec_xk}, $X_k$ subtrees contain no edge with label greater than $k$, hence if its root is of length $k$ then all the nodes of a $X_k$ subtree have length $k$.
-Moreover, no $X_l$ subtrees with $l \not= k$ and root with length $l$ can contain any node of length $k$.
-This remark, together with Theorem~\ref{th_arbrechaine}, implies the result. \cqfd
+\begin{corol} The $X_k$ subtree of \tb\ with root $(1,\dots,1)$ contains exactly the partitions of length $k$. \end{corol} \begin{proof} Because of their recursive structure shown in Proposition~\ref{prop_rec_xk}, $X_k$ subtrees contain no edge with label greater than $k$.
+Therefore, if the root of a $X_k$ subtree is of length $k$ then all its nodes have length $k$.
+Moreover, no $X_l$ subtrees with $l \not= k$ and with a root of length $l$ can contain any node of length $k$.
+This remark, together with Theorem~\ref{th_arbrechaine}, implies the result. \end{proof}

 We can now state our last result: